Japan to decide soon on domestic spectators at Olympics

 Hofu City, in the southwestern prefecture of Yamaguchi, is vaccinating high school students, far ahead of the rest of the country, before they volunteer to help with pre-Games training there by Serbia’s national volleyball team, NHK reported.

-Reporting by Chang-Ran Kim, Rocky Swift and Ju-min Park; Editing by Himani Sarkar and Lincoln Feast
+Reporting by Chang-Ran Kim, Rocky Swift, Ossian Shine and Ju-min Park; Editing by Himani Sarkar, Lincoln Feast and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.